 My Experience with Loneliness:

-My oldest friend is loneliness.
-It may sound ironic but it’s true.
 In Kindergarten is when I first felt this feeling.
 I had no friends, and I spent my recess on the swings staring at the ground.
 Sometimes I would sing as a comfort to me, and that brought some joy to me.
-The noises around me of the children playing and having fun would haunt me for the years to come.
-Good for me that I soon made some really good friends come 1st grade, including my best friend to this day.
-It would be years and a couple school switches loneliness catches up with me.
+I soon made some really good friends come the first grade, including my best friend to this day.

 How To Deal with Loneliness: